shupershuff/Diablo2RLoader/README.md

 **Q:** The script won't let me run it as it gives me security prompts about scripts being disabled or the current script being untrusted :(<br>
 **A:** See Instructions above.
 The default script policy for Windows 10/11 devices is restricted.
 We can change this to remote signed.
 A full write up of the policies can be seen [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.3).

+**Q:** How do I update the script?
+**A:** As of 1.5.0, the script has the ability to update itself.
+To update manually, all you need to do is download the latest release, extract the .zip and copy the new D2Loader.ps1 over to where the old D2Loader.ps1 file is and overwrite it.

 **Q:** When Diablo opens it won't allow me to select an online character<br>
 **A:** This will be due to your password or username being entered in incorrectly.
 Please note that multiple failed authentication requests can cause a temporary lockout from that realm (seems to be around 15-30mins).